King's Commissioned Indian Officer: Indianisation

 But, subsequently, the KCIOs distinguished themselves as young officers in the 1930s in the run-up to World War II.
 Most of them served in Waziristan at one time or another.
 In World War II, they performed outstandingly.
 During World War II, they fought in the Western Sector against German and Italian forces and in East and Southeast Asia against the Imperial Army of Japan.
 The sappers constructed the Kohima road and housing for Gen. Slim's army in Imphal.
 Other KCIOs, as battalion commanders or Acting Brigadiers, took Japanese surrender in Andaman and Nicobar, Vietnam, Indonesia, and Philippines.
 After World War II, they formed an essential component of the Commonwealth Occupation Forces in Japan.

 After Indian independence, they formed the backbone of the Indian and Pakistani armies and defended against the Kashmir attack or were a part of it.
 Virtually all of them, except those who died in WWII or in the course of their career, rose to very high ranks.
 Cariappa, Rajendrasinhji, and Ayub Khan became C-in-C; Shrinagesh, Thimayya, Chaudhuri, and Kumaramanglam became Chiefs of the army staff.
 Ayub Khan became President of Pakistan after staging a military coup while serving as the C-in-C of Pakistan.
 Nathu Singh Rathore, Kulwant Singh, SPP Thorat, Sant Singh, and LP (Bogey) Sen retired as army commanders.
+Daulat Singh was army commander, Western Command, when he died in an unfortunate helicopter crash in Nov 1963.
 Dewan Misri Chand retired prematurely as GOC of Bihar, Bengal, and Orissa.
-Harkirat Singh became the first Indian Director of the Corps of Electrical and Mechanical Engineers, and later, Engineer-in-Chief, Corps of Engineers -- the only person to have ever commanded two technical arms; Kumar Kochar became Quarter-Master General (QMG).
-Ajit Singh Guraya -- whose grandfather, Sepoy Narain Singh Guraya of Haripur, was martyred at the famous Battle of Saragarhi, for which Narain Singh was posthumously awarded the Indian Order of Merit -- became Director General of Assam Rifles.
+Harkirat Singh became the first Indian Director of the Corps of Electrical and Mechanical Engineers, and later, Engineer-in-Chief, Corps of Engineers—the only person to have ever commanded two technical arms; Kumar Kochar became Quarter-Master General (QMG).
+Ajit Singh Guraya—whose grandfather, Sepoy Narain Singh Guraya of Haripur, was martyred at the famous Battle of Saragarhi, for which Narain Singh was posthumously awarded the Indian Order of Merit—became Director General of Assam Rifles.